ppy/osu-wiki/wiki/Game_Modes/External_Ports/T-Aiko!/en.md

 - Beatmap search is missing.
 - Replays are not available.
 - Scoreboard's detailed results cannot be removed nor read.
 Only top 4 is shown.
 Older, lower scores can only be found by replaying that difficulty and reaching the results screen.
 - Delete the beatmap by holding down on the beatmap tab.
-[There should be a pop-up asking for delete confirmation][Delete beatmap image].
+There should be a pop-up asking for delete confirmation.
 Scores gained will not be lost.
 - Interface of Song Selection will change depending on which play mode as shown below.

 ![Song Selection screen for Solo mode.][SS image]